 “I called 14 infusion pharmacies and haven’t been able to find anyone to take me,” said the Dallas 37-year-old.
 She suffers from weight loss and low blood sugar, and rationing her supplies raises dangers of seizures or coma, she said.

-Trumble, 52, who started on PN 13 months ago because of colon cancer and severe intestinal issues, said she’s grateful to the hospital and gets excellent care but misses her mother, son, and 8-year-old grandson, Jordan — and her cats.
+Trumble, 52, who started on PN 13 months ago because of colon cancer and severe intestinal issues, said she was grateful to the hospital and gets excellent care there, but missed her mother, son, and 8-year-old grandson, Jordan — and her cats — during her 17-day hospitalization.

-What’s worse, Trumble said, her mother and son, who get Medicaid payments to care for her, haven’t been paid the two weeks she has been in the hospital.
+What’s worse, Trumble said, her mother and son, who get Medicaid payments to care for her, weren’t paid while she was away.

 But without IV nutrition at home, she said, “I’d starve.”